Chapter 6: Intercultural Communication in Organizations

 With the increasing importance of international business as well as the culturally diverse domestic workforce, what can organizations do to manage cultural diversity?
+The following are some ideas about how to move forward with more effective intercultural communication interactions in organizations.

 Help Employees Build Cultural Intelligence